digitalrebar/provision/doc/operations/virtualmedia-iso-booting.rst

   * IPMI actions configured and working via the IPMI plugin
   * ``sledgehammer-builder``: *v4.6.0-alpha00.154* or newer (**)

-.. note:: ``(*)`` A new version of the Sledgehammer BootEnv tar must also be updated with
+.. note:: ``(*)`` A new version of the Sledgehammer BootEnv iso/tar must also be updated with
           the DRP Community Content update.
 There are enhancements in Sledgehammer to support this feature (eg ``drpcli bootenvs uploadiso sledgehammer``).

 .. note:: ``(**)`` Sledgehammer Builder is only required if you intend to create customized versions
-          of Sledgehammer for the ISO Boot, otherwise this content pack is not required.
+          of Sledgehammer for the Boot ISO image, otherwise this content pack is not required.

-The General Availability (GA) release v4.6.0 of all respective components should support this feature, however it may still be marked as a *Technical Preview* feature and not a production supported feature.
+The General Availability (GA) release v4.6.0 of all respective components should support this capability, however it may still be marked as a *Technical Preview* feature and not a production supported feature.

 The new version of the Sledgehammer BootEnv ISO (technically it's a tarball), contains a new embedded tempalte ``cdboot.iso`` which is used in the dynamic generated per-machine custom ISO.
-In addition, Sledgehammer has been modified to allow injection of Static IP assignments to the Sledgehammer environment, in addition to the default DHCP IP address assignment method.
+In addition, Sledgehammer has been modified to allow injection of Static IP assignments to the Sledgehammer environment (in addition to the default DHCP IP address assignment method).

 The Process